Iman Jordan: 2008–10: Beginnings in Los Angeles and MySpace Records

 Iman eventually moved to Los Angeles, in California, where he began performing under the name Mateo and pursued a career in the music industry.
 He met with former MTV VJ, Quddus., who was working at MySpace Records quickly took interest and brought Iman over to the label which signed him nearly on the spot.
 While on MySpace records, he released a three part mixtape series entitled "Underneath the Sky", which garnered critical acclaim.
 The mixtape series included features from Kardinal Offishall, Teairra Mari, Fashawn, and Shawn Chrystopher.
 On August 13, 2009, Iman recorded a live EP entitled Get To Know Me: Live at Swing House.
 His video, "Get to Know Me", from the live EP was featured by MTVU, Fuse, and Music Choice.
 After a year and a half stint at MySpace Records, Iman decided to part ways with the label in 2010.

-2010–2012: Krucial Noise signing, Love & Stadiums and Say It's So
+2010–2012: Krucial Noise signing, Love and Stadiums and Say It's So

 In September 2010, he signed to Krucial Noise, the label imprint of Alicia Keys longtime producer and songwriting partner, Kerry "Krucial" Brothers.
 Brothers met him through Quddus during the MySpace Records days.
 He released his fourth mixtape Love & Stadiums on March 30, 2011, to critical acclaim.
 The mixtape serves as his first release under Krucial Noise and includes features from Goapele, Pusha T, Ab-Liva, Gilbere Forte, and Kardinal Offishall.